 The legal cannabis industry has existed for only a couple of decades, and as the industry progresses, so does consumer behavior, engagement, and expectations.
 The proliferation of legal cannabis has uncovered numerous buyer personas, from Microdosing Mamas to Boomerangs, each with their own habits and preferences.
 Businesses need to understand their current and prospective consumers in order to effectively market products and grow their company.

 Brands aim to make decisions from their own consumer data - assuming they can pull insights in a clean manner.
 These insights fuel marketing, product, and overall business decisions.
-The challenge, however, comes from ensuring the data is truly representative of this rapidly moving market, as well as extracting the proper insights that put your company in good position to succeed.
+The challenge, however, comes from ensuring the data is truly representative of this rapidly moving market, as well as extracting the proper insights and new trends that put your company in a good position to succeed.

 Consumer insights provide a complete view of the types of people that could be your next customers, fueling impactful messaging, compelling products, and greater returns.

-Demographics are foundational to deep consumer insights.
-Segmenting a population by using demographics allows companies to determine the size of a potential market.
-Companies also leverage them in order to make decisions on new products, marketing strategies, and content.
+Demographics are foundational to the start of deep consumer insights.
+Using demographics to compare the population of consumers is a good place to start, allowing companies to determine the size of a potential group or cohort.
+Companies can leverage them in order to make decisions on new products, marketing strategies, and content.
 These can include:

 - Marital Status